stepansnigirev/workshop_advbitcoin/advanced/01_setup_desktop/README.md

 # Basic Setup

-This is mostly the same than on the Beginner-workshop.
-So you might want to skip this.

 * Git clone and get the server to run as described in [how to run](https://github.com/cryptoadvance/specter-desktop#how-to-run)
 * Choose your IDE.
 If you're not familiar wirh python and an IDE:
   * Download and run [Visual Studio Code](https://code.visualstudio.com/)